abdalrahman-ismaik/Vision-Based-Class-Attendance-System/README.md

 - ✅ Implementation details and code structure
 - ✅ Experimental validation and performance metrics
 - ✅ Comparison with baseline approaches

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add YourFeature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

-### Development Guidelines
-- Follow PEP 8 style guide for Python code
-- Use meaningful variable and function names
-- Add docstrings to all functions and classes
-- Write unit tests for new features
-- Update documentation as needed

----